Lachlan-Mayne/english-notes/Lachlan's editing space/36776323 chemistry.md

 Collision theory states that for a product to form, the particles of the reactants must collide.
 The more heat there is in a system, the more the particles within move.

-<mark style="background: #FFF3A3A6;">Explanation of the effect of changing the concentration on the haber process (including collision theory and Le Chatalier's Principle)</mark>
+Explanation of the effect of changing the concentration on the haber process (including collision theory and Le Chatalier's Principle)